sbmlteam/sbmlteam.github.io/site/content/software/jsbml/jsbml-docs/_index.md

 {{% /blurb %}}

-## Additional info for JSBML developers
+## Additional information for JSBML developers

 The following are resources especially relevant to JSBML developers.